Some prescription cannabinoids (IE Nabilone) are covered by OHIP and private insurance companies.

 Various surveys published in peer-reviewed literature have suggested that the majority of people using inhaled or orally ingested cannabis for medical purposes reported using approximately 1-3 grams of cannabis per day.
 In our experience, most patients will receive maximum benefit from using less than 1 gram a day.
 There is a possession cap of the less than 150 grams or 30 times the prescribed daily amount.
 Additionally medical documents can be written for no longer than 12 months at one time, though this is rare.

-If you qualify for medical marijuana, the physician will give you a prescription at the end of your appointment.
+If you qualify for medical cannabis, the physician will give you a prescription at the end of your appointment.
 The prescription can be sent to any Licensed Producer (LP) who will then send your medication by mail or courier.

 If you qualify for prescription cannabinoids, the physician will give you a prescription at the end of your appointment.
 The prescription can be filled at your local pharmacy.